khaledsAlshibani/php-mysql-complaints-app/README.md

 # Complaints and Suggestions Web App

-Welcome to our Complaints and Suggestions app – a powerful CRUD (Create, Read, Update, Delete) application developed with PHP for the backend, MySQLi for seamless MySQL interactions, and Bootstrap 5.3.2 for an elegant frontend.
-Our codebase is meticulously organized for clarity, with extensive comments for easy understanding and customization.
+Welcome to the Complaints and Suggestions app, a powerful CRUD (Create, Read, Update, Delete) application developed with PHP for the backend, MySQLi for seamless MySQL interactions, and Bootstrap 5.3.2 for an elegant frontend.
+The codebase is meticulously organized for clarity, with extensive comments for easy understanding and customization.

 - [Complaints and Suggestions Web App](#complaints-and-suggestions-web-app)
   - [Key Technologies](#key-technologies)